Capstone Academy and Preschool

 reasonable effort to assure that each individual is protected from such harassment

-All instructional personnel and administrators are required as a condition of employment to
+All instructional personnel, administrators and educational supporty employees are required as a condition of employment to

 complete training on these standards of ethical conduct.

-All employees and administrators have an obligation to report misconduct by instructional
+All employees, administrators and educational support employees have an obligation to report misconduct by instructional

-personnel and school administrators which affects the health, safety, or welfare of a student.
+personnel, school administrators and educational support employees, which affects the health, safety, or welfare of a student.

 Examples of misconduct include obscene language, drug and alcohol use, disparaging